pts/pdfconcat/README.txt

 * emits various error messages, but it isn't a PDF validator
 * /Linearized property is destroyed

+Because of the limitations of pdfconcat above, it's recommended to use qpdf instead of pdfconcat to concatenate arbitrary PDF files:

+  $ qpdf --empty --pages in1.pdf 1-z in2.pdf 1-z in3.pdf 1-z -- output.pdf

+As an older alternative of qpdf, it's possible to use pdftk to concatenate PDF files:

+  $ pdftk in1.pdf in2.pdf in3.pdf cat output output.pdf

 System requirements:

 * Compiles and works on any Unix system and on Windows i386 and amd64 if